 Species vulnerability

 Vulnerability indicators included the Red List status, Endemicity, Range size, species Affinity for natural habitats and Habitat specificity (Table 1).
 The Red List status and Endemicity and Range size were adopted from Van Swaay et al. (2010); in further analyses Red List status and Endemicity were treated as binary values (Red List status: 1 if ‘Near Threatened’ or higher threat category, Endemicity: 1 for European endemics), because of small sample size of individual categories.
 Butterfly Affinity for natural habitats was derived from Van Swaay et al. (2006) as recorded occurrence in CORINE biotopes (Moss & Wyatt 1994).
-Species were categorized species into users of (1) natural landscapes and (2) agricultural land and artificial landscapes (see details in Suppl.
+Species were categorized into users of (1) natural landscapes and (2) agricultural land and artificial landscapes (see details in Suppl.
 Mat.
 Table 2).
 Habitat specificity was assessed on the basis of the above-mentioned habitat use data by Van Swaay et al. (2006), using the species specialization index (SSI) (Julliard et al. 2006); the SSI takes into account variation in density among occupied habitats, assuming equal densities in occupied habitat and null densities in others.
 Values for wing size, egg size, range size and SSI were log10-transformed prior to analysis.

 Statistical analysis

 We applied principal component analysis (PCA) to assess the scores of individual species along the main orthogonal axes of adaptive species traits.
 We separated biological and climatic traits in order to assess their relative contributions.
 We repeated PCA trait-based analyses at the level of butterfly families, to assess family-related differences.
 We chose not to apply further post-correction for phylogeny.
-Multiple linear least square regressions were used to identify the relative contribution of the species specific PC values (predictive variables) to vulnerability indices (response variables).
+Multiple linear least square regressions were used to identify the relative contribution of the species-specific PC values (predictive variables) to vulnerability indices (response variables).
 Analyses were executed in JMP software (Sall et al. 2005).

 The trend data underlying the European Red List still rely to a substantial degree on expert opinion due to a lack of systematic monitoring data.
-Therefore, we checked if the obtained results of the multiple regression of vulnerability indicators against trait components at a European scale were consistent with two more quantitatively based vulnerability indicators at the national scale in the Netherlands: Red List category (on a scale from 1-6; Bos et al. 2006) and abundance trend slopes for the period 1992-2015 from the Dutch Butterfly Monitoring Scheme (Van Swaay et al. 2016)
+Therefore, we checked if the obtained results of the multiple regression of vulnerability indicators against trait components at a European scale were consistent with two more quantitatively based vulnerability indicators at the national scale in the Netherlands: Red List category (on a scale from 1-6; Bos et al. 2006) and abundance trend slopes for the period 1992-2015 from the Dutch Butterfly Monitoring Scheme (Van Swaay et al. 2016).

 Results

+Phylogenetic inference

+Our estimate of the phylogeny of the taxa in our data set is substantially based on results of Mutanen et al. (2016) for the relationships between closely related taxa.
+As noted in the Methodology section, these results are haplotype trees, which we collapsed to species level, forming multifurcations anywhere where haplotypes from different species are topologically entangled.
+Nevertheless, following this strategy the tree still has a resolution (i.e. the number of nodes in the focal tree divided by the number for a fully resolved tree) of approximately 0.93.
+We reconstructed the deeper relationships across the monophyletic higher taxa of Mutanen et al. (2016) using the COI barcode marker.
+Our results for this backbone generally reflect our understanding of the systematics of the taxa in our sample.

 Trait components on Principal Component Axes